Slaymish/ArticulateAI/README.md

 By following these instructions, you'll have the Speech Assistant up and running, ready to transcribe your speech and provide insightful responses.

-Note: Make sure to obtain appropriate API keys and credentials for the Whisper API and Elevenlabs' text-to-speech service before running the program. **and save them to a .env file** in the pwd
+Note: Make sure to obtain appropriate API keys and credentials for the Openai API and Elevenlabs' text-to-speech service before running the program.
+Place these in your .env file